moneyball-ab/cfb-data/README.md

 <br>

 <b>Packages / Requirements:</b>
 <p>This repo is built to minimize specialty package requirements.
-If I've been successful, the code will not require any special package installations.
-The following packages are used, but were pre-installed with my python 3.7 installation on Raspbian Stretch:</p>
+If I've been successful, the code will not require any special package installations to run the <i>notification processes</i>.
+The following packages are used, but were pre-installed with my Python 3.7 installation on Raspbian Stretch:</p>
 <li>os
 <li>sys
 <li>configparser